 A missing receipt affidavit must be completed for expenses $20 and above, where original receipts are not available.
 The form must be signed by both the traveler and the approver, with a complete explanation of the expense and the reason for the missing receipt.
 In the event of a missing airline receipt (last page of ticket stub), the affidavit must be accompanied by some form of documentation.
 The agency issuing the original ticket must be contacted and a copy of the receipt requested.
 All agencies are required by the Airline Reporting Commission to keep copies of every ticket they issue.
 If the traveler is unable to obtain a copy of the airline receipt, a copy of the itinerary and one of the following must be included with the missing receipt affidavit.

 Domestic and foreign travel charged to a grant should follow the guidelines set forth by this policy unless the funding agency imposes additional restrictions.
 The terms of a particular grant or contract should be referred to for guidance on which expenditures are allowed.
-Federally funded grants are subject to the guidelines set forth in the Office of Management and Budget Circular A-21, Section 48, Travel Costs.
+Federally funded grants are subject to the guidelines set forth in the 2 CFR (Code of Financial Regulations), Section 200.474, Travel Costs.
 The authority for determining which travel expenditures are reimbursable under a particular grant or contract rests with the principal investigator or grant manager.